Updated docs

 packets, and since everything is encrypted by default, the storing poses very little privacy risk.

-In a Reticulum network, any node that is able to do so, should cache as many packets as its
+In a Reticulum network, any node that is able to do so, should cache as many packets as it’s

 memory will allow for.
 When a packet is received, a timestamp and a hash of the packet is stored